timofeysie/loranthifolia/README.md

 2. (done) add padding to the spinner
 3. (done) put the refresh list action in the options page
 4. (done) make the short descriptions responsive
-5. add the beige theme for the header
+5. (done) add the beige theme for the header
 6. deal with the lower case items at the end of the main list
 7. (done) make sure redirect failures are handled gracefully